 In this module, faculty learn how to plan a questioning strategy that prompts critical thinking.
 The module also helps instructors use advanced questioning techniques, like the Socratic Method, and activities for helping students develop their own questioning skills.

-To satisfy the module requirements, faculty must apply at least one technique, such as using a taxonomy to appropriately scaffold questions, using the CLOSE-UP method, or assigning students a task that requires them to write their own questions.
+To satisfy the module requirements, faculty must implement one or more techniques, such as using a taxonomy to appropriately scaffold questions, using the CLOSE-UP method, or assigning students a task that requires them to write their own questions.

 Advising Subject Matter Expert(s)